-I finally got around to seeing “Control” last night, and I very, very much wanted to feel enthusiastic about it after leaving the theatre — but I was left unmoved.
+I finally got around to seeing “Control” last night, generic and I very, very much wanted to feel enthusiastic about it after leaving the theatre — but I was left unmoved.
 I bet some of my friends were just waiting for my argumentative nature to kick in so that I could trash the film, but I did genuinely want to like it.
 It just didn’t happen because — It’s kinda boring and thematically wishy-washy.

 The greatest sin a film can commit is simply being mediocre — and “Control” in and of itself is not mediocre — but its intentions are.
 The acting throughout is great, the cast’s newly-recorded recreations of the original music is better than I’d imagined (still sounding like a well-versed cover band and not like the actual band, but it could’ve been a lot worse), and the cinematography, the best thing about the film, is breathtaking — but, as a friend of mine who quoted Curtis to me over the phone after having seen the film said: “Where will it end…where will it end?”